 Privy Council Report 1589

-I have a glass bead which is very precious and somewhat magical to me, not only because it reminds me of camping holidays on the beautiful Isles of Scilly, a small archipelago of islands just off the coast of Cornwall, but because it is my very own shipwreck treasure.
+I have a glass bead which is very precious and somewhat magical to me.
+Not only because it reminds me of camping holidays on the beautiful Isles of Scilly, the small archipelago of islands just off the coast of Cornwall, but because it is my very own shipwreck treasure.

-In the 17th century a Dutch ship of unknown name went down off the coast of St Agnes, the southernmost populated of the islands.
-It’s cargo was strewn across the ocean floor and this included thousands of glass beads which soon began to wash up on beach on St Agnes.
-That beach became known as Beady Pool and that is where I found my little glass treasure.
+In the 17th century a Dutch ship of unknown name went down off the coast of St Agnes.
+The southernmost populated of the islands.
+It’s cargo was strewn across the ocean floor and included thousands of glass beads.
+These beads then began to wash up on a beach on St Agnes island.
+And that beach soon became known as Beady Pool.
+It is at Beady Pool, a few years ago, that I found my little glass treasure.

-Around the Cornish coast it is estimated that there have been more than 6000 shipwrecks in the last roughly 800 years, that is more than any other part of the British Isles.
+Around the Cornish coast it is estimated that there have been more than 6000 shipwrecks in the last roughly 800 years.
+That is more than any other part of the British Isles.
 And with a wreck there is always wreckage.
-There are many tales of Cornish wreckers, most of them exaggerated for dramatic effect and to sell newspapers and books but no Cornishman would ever deny that we didn’t take advantage of what might have washed our way or bobbed up on a beach.
+There are many tales of Cornish wreckers.
+Most stories are exaggerated for dramatic effect.
+Or to sell newspapers and books.
+But then no Cornishman would ever deny that we didn’t take advantage of what might have washed our way or bobbed up on a beach.

-more.
 Many people forget that Cornwall, for all its advantages of climate, way of life and natural scenery, is one of the poorest areas in Europe.
 Historically there have been times of great deprivation and hardship and people saw shipwrecks, rightly or wrongly, as a gift from God.
 It brought them free cargo that they could trade, sell or make use of.
-A wreck was a spectacle too and often hundreds of people would turn out to watch the impending disaster.
-Many of course did risk and loose their lives trying to save the unfortunate crew and passengers, a fact the wreaker-tale-tellers often forget to mention.
+And a wreck was a spectacle too.
+Often hundreds of people would turn out to watch the impending disaster.
+Although many of course did risk and loose their lives trying to save the unfortunate crew and passengers.
+A fact the wreaker-tale-tellers often forget to mention.

-Wrecks brought the new and exotic too, after a ship broke up off the Lizard peninsula in the 19th century thousands of oranges came ashore at Nanjizal cove and people came from miles around to harvest the strange crop.
-New tastes were also acquired as Mrs Bonham reported in 1896:
+Wrecks brought the new and exotic too.
+After a ship broke up off the Lizard peninsula in the 19th century thousands of oranges came ashore at Nanjizal cove.
+People came from miles around to harvest the strange crop from the waves.
+Sometimes new tastes are also acquired as Mrs Bonham reported in 1896:

-Not all was gentle sport though when in 1818 the Brig Victoria got into trouble with a cargo of wine on board the Yeomanry guard had to be called when hundreds of looters tried to swarm the ship and the Riot Act had to be read after the Le Landois also carrying wine and brandy was besieged by a ″drunken mob of over 4,000 people″ at Whitesand Bay near Gribba Point.
+Not all was gentle sport though.
+When in 1818 the Brig Victoria got into trouble with a cargo of wine on board the Yeomanry guard had to be called when hundreds of looters tried to swarm the ship.
+Furthermore the Riot Act had to be read after the Le Landois also carrying wine and brandy was besieged by a ″drunken mob of over 4,000 people″ at Whitesand Bay near Gribba Point.